pbouda/buildroot-qt-dev/README.md

 If you want to build the system for Raspberry A/B(+) then choose the "-raspi" configuration file during this step:

-    $ cd buildroot
+    $ cd buildroot-2015.05
     $ make defconfig BR2_DEFCONFIG=../config/buildroot-raspi.conf

 ### Adding NTP daemon

-As the Raspberry does not have a realtime clock, our embedded system start an NTP daemon to set the current date and time.
-Qt will use the date to validate the SSL certificate of your ownCloud server, if the connection is encrypted.
+As the Raspberry does not have a realtime clock, our embedded system will start an NTP daemon to set the current date and time.
+Qt will use the date to validate the SSL certificate, for example.
 As the embedded system uses buildroot's busybox, we will just add the ``ntpd`` option to the busybox configuration.
 Start the menu configuration of busybox:

     $ make busybox-menuconfig

 In the menu choose the option `Networking Utilities -> ntpd`.
 Exit and save.

 ### Start the build process

 You can now start the build process.
-This will download and build Linux and all libraries and applications.
+This will download and build the toolchain, Linux and all libraries and applications.
 The whole procedure might take a while, up to a few hours.
 Just run:

     $ make

+Buildroot will put all results of the build process in the folder `output`.

 ## Install root filesystem on SD card for Raspberry

-In this step we will install the root file system on a SD card that will boot a Raspberry.
+In this step we will install the root file system on a SD card that will boot the Raspberry.
 Buildroot put the file system into a folder `output/images`.
 We will extract the image from there.
 But first, we have to prepare the SD card with a specific partition layout for the Raspberry.